 Trustee, Glamorgan County History Trust 2003-14

-I have a wide-ranging interest in the social creativity of the inarticulate, especially in collective cultural practices and beliefs in Wales and England post-1850, and the impact of industrialisation.
+I have a wide-ranging interest in the social creativity of the inarticulate, especially in collective cultural practices in Wales post-1850, and the impact of industrialisation.
 My specific research has focused on the social history of sport and music, especially rugby, boxing, and the Welsh choral tradition, on which I have written, lectured and broadcast extensively in both languages.

 If you are a journalist on deadline and you need to speak with a member of university staff with particular expertise, please contact the Press Office.